jdmh96/vgwiki/terms-used-in-game.md

 The tall grass on every map in which you can hide.

+# Freezing the Lane

+If the opposing laner manages to kill all your minions before you can kill theirs, you will intentionally stand far away enough from the turret, so that the turret does not target the minions and take away your chances of last hitting them.

+You also prevent the minions from pushing further and hitting your turret.

+You freeze the lane by being the enemy minions' target, preventing them from damaging your turret and ensuring that you get the last hit.

 # Juke

 To trick someone into going the wrong way when he/she is chasing you.
 This is often done by being invisible for a few seconds using the brush or a hero's ability which provides invisibility.